 - GANs comparison: in this link, different versions of GANs are tested without cherry picking.
 This is a important remark, as generated images shown in publications might not be really representative of the overall performance of the model.

 - Some theory behind GANs: in a similar way to this post, this link contains some nice explanations of the theory (especially the loss function) of the main GAN models.

 - High-resolution generated images: this is more of a curiosity, but here you can actually see how 4k x 4k generated images actually look like.

 - Waifus generator: you’ll never feel alone ever again ( ͡° ͜ʖ ͡°)

-Hope this post has been useful and thanks for reading!!
-I want to also say thanks to Blair Young for helping me improving this post with his feedback.
+Hope this post has been useful and thanks for reading!
+I want to also say thanks to Blair Young for his feedback on this post.
 If you think there’s something wrong, inaccurate or want to make any suggestion, please let me know in the comment section below or in this reddit thread.

 Oh, and I have just created my new twitter account.
-I’ll be sharing my new blog posts there (and some dank convolutional memes).
+I’ll be sharing my new blog posts there.